mohamedsaber12/cashout/deployment_notes.md

 sudo systemctl restart nginx

-sudo passwd payroll-user             Add a strong password
+sudo passwd payouts-user             Add a strong password
 ```

 ## Python Installation

-> We'll install python3.7 only on the payroll user
+> We'll install python3.7 only on the payouts user

 > At ec2-user